Chen Tianqiao: Personal life

-Chen and his wife Qianqian "Chrissy" Luo. moved from Shanghai to Singapore in 2009, then from Singapore to the Bay Area of California in late 2017.
+Chen is married to Qianqian "Chrissy" Luo.
+They moved from Shanghai to Singapore in 2009, then from Singapore to the Bay Area of California in late 2017.
 They are currently residents of Menlo Park, California.
-Chen bought in 2018 for $39 million a historic mansion built for Alice Gwynne Vanderbilt in 1881 on East 69th Street in the Upper East Side of Manhattan.
+In 2018, Chen bought a historic mansion built for Alice Gwynne Vanderbilt in 1881 on East 69th Street on the Upper East Side of Manhattan for $39 million.